Polkadot-JS UI: How to Transfer Tether (USDT) on Asset Hub Print

 ℹ️ GOOD TO KNOW

-Remember that the assets will show up in the recipient's account on Statemine or Statemint, not on the relay chain.
+Remember that the assets will show up in the recipient's account on Asset Hub, not on the Relay Chain.

 Disclaimer: We always strive to provide you with the best support we can and we take all care to ensure that our instructions are accurate and concise.
 However, following these instructions properly, as well as the general management of your accounts and funds, is ultimately your responsibility.
 Web3 Foundation cannot be held liable for any accidental loss of funds or any other damage you might incur.